bhavyajha17/Petstagram/README.md

 # Petstagram
-This is an instagram clone for pets.
-Designed using Html, CSS, Js
+This is an instagram clone for pets using FULL STACK DEVELOPMENT.